rcanaan/vc-justice/README.md

 ## Overview
 VC Justice is a project for managing a judicial review committee for the justice department.
 The application includes features like video conferencing, participant management, expanded screen to full size and more features that will be added soon.
-All these features by the responsive design approaches.
+All these features by the responsive design approache.

 ![vc diagram](https://github.com/rcanaan/vc-justice/assets/58044154/9fed4b22-d4e7-42d6-8be0-a6380d5c996f)